fluo-projects/interactive_gnn_shedding/README.md

 A custom flow matching model was developed for this project.
 The reason for this was several fold.
-1. As the principal objective of the project was to provide a real-time interactive simulation (rather than physically accurate simulations), a dramatic variation in nodes would cause fluctuations in framerates.
+1. As the principal objective of the project was to provide a real-time interactive simulation (rather than purely physically accurate simulations), a dramatic variation in nodes would cause fluctuations in framerates.
 Using a more traditional meshing algorithm, it would be more difficult to ensure good mesh creation with a fixed number of nodes without a much more involved algorithm.
-2. I am not entirely sure how the meshes was conducted with what parameters and algorithm.
+2. I am not entirely sure how the meshes was generated with what parameters and algorithm.
 Additionally, the models do seem to be somewhat sensitive to the underlying mesh and thus a different meshing algorithm could possibly cause the model become unstable.
 Therefore, a unsupervised method to match the target mesh distributions is more desirable to keep the model predicting on a statistically similar mesh as the training data.
 3. I wanted to try creating a GNN based flow matching method to see how well it works and practice my flow matching abilities.

 The flow matching GNN mesher adds noise to a already formed mesh then denoises it, using the different wall, inlet, and outlet nodes to guide the denoiser to create a new mesh.
-The GNN also includes a global encoding as that qualitatively seemed to improve the mesh quality
+The GNN also includes a global encoding as that qualitatively seemed to improve the mesh quality.
+A separate corrector model was also attempted but did not reasonably improve the mesh so it has been disabled in the paramters.yaml file.

 The generate mesh method initally assumes a random uniform distribution across the domain.
 However, in successive noisers and flow matching steps, the distribution approaches a improved mesh with mesh refinement near bodies of interest.